-To achieve interactive performance the visibility calculations cannot be performed for 360×180 points.
-However, it is inaccurate to sample only a small number of points and to combine the sparsely sampled sphere with other, higher-sampled spheres.
-Moreover, taking the point with the highest radial distance after the sphere combination and before filtering, does not always lead to satisfying results.
-The structure of interest may be only visible through a small keyhole, and its larger part is hidden by occluding structures.
+To achieve interactive performance the visibility calculations cannot be performed for $360 \times 180$ points.
+On the other hand it is inaccurate to sample only a small number of points and to combine the sparsely sampled sphere with other spheres which have a much higher sampling rate.
+Also taking the point with the highest radial distance after the sphere combination and before filtering does not always lead to satisfying results.
+This is due to the fact that it is possible that the structure of interest is only visible through a small keyhole and its largest extent is hidden by occluding structures.
 In the ideal case it is very helpful for further interactions with the 3D view if the provided viewpoint offers a good view stability.
 This criterion defined by Bordoloi and Shen [2] describes the maximum change in a certain view caused by small shifts of the camera position.